YorkUCVIL/VTCD/README.md

 ## 3.2) Run VTCD for concept discovery
 Running VTCD uses the script [run_vcd.py](run_vcd.py).
-For an example of a running VTCD with VideoMAE finetuned on SSV2 for the target class 'Rolling something on a flat surface', while saving the concepts, and then evaluate the importance of the concepts using CRIS, use the following commands:
+For an example of a running VTCD with VideoMAE finetuned on SSV2 for the target class 'Rolling something on a flat surface', while saving the concepts to 'results', and then evaluate the importance of the concepts using CRIS, use the following commands:
 ```
 python run_vcd.py --exp_name VideoMAE_FT_SSv2_Rolling --target_class 'Rolling something on a flat surface' --attn_head 0 1 2 3 4 5 6 7 8 9 10 11  --max_num_videos 29 --model vidmae_ssv2_ft --dataset ssv2 --cluster_layer 0 1 2 3 4 5 6 7 8 9 10 11  --slic_compactness 0.1 --force_reload_videos
 python CRIS.py --exp_name VideoMAE_FT_SSv2_Rolling --num_masks 4000 --heads_removed_each_step 100 --masking_ratio 0.5